Simmba: Plot

 Sangram "Simmba" Bhalerao is an antiheroic orphan from Shivgad, the same town where Bajirao Singham was raised, where he observes how policemen make money in the form of bribes, finds himself motivated to become a police officer, and succeeds.
 Getting bribes from some local thieves and a jeweller, Simmba enjoys and takes full advantage of the lifestyle of a corrupt cop.

 Simmba is soon transferred to the Miramar police station in Goa by Home Minister Vinayak Dutta, where he sees Shagun Sathe and falls in love with her at first sight.
 He meets his fellow policemen and one of his juniors, Nityanand Mohile, who is an honest constable, hesitates to salute Simmba as he's a corrupt cop.
-To prove his worth in Miramar, he interrupts a pub party run by an influential gangster named Durva Yashwant Ranade and his brothers, Sadashiv "Sada" (Amrit Pal Singh) and Gaurav "Giri" (Saurabh Gokhale) and demands more money from them, whilst promising that he will let them continue with their illegal activities.
+To prove his worth in Miramar, he interrupts a pub party run by an influential gangster named Durva Yashwant Ranade and his brothers, Sadashiv "Sada" and Gaurav "Giri" and demands more money from them, whilst promising that he will let them continue with their illegal activities.

 Durva agrees and uses Simmba to seize the land of an old person named Vaman Rao, who is forced to sign the papers by Simmba.
 Meanwhile, Simmba develops motherly and sisterly bonds with several women and girls, one of whom happens to be Aakruti Dave, a young woman who reminds Simmba of his teacher.
 Aakruti files a complaint against Sada and Giri for dealing illicit drugs in their pub and using children as peddlers.
 Simmba initially ignores this after being pacified by Durva, and Shagun.

 Meanwhile, Aakruti learns about the drug racket in the club and goes there one night with Chhotu, a mute boy who is her student.
 She videotapes everything there with her cell phone and plans to show evidence to the police but is caught by Sada and Giri.
 Chhotu discreetly records Sada and Giri assaulting Aakruti and flees once both of them realize.
 Aakruti is then brutally raped by Sada and Giri.
 Chhotu tries to tell Aakruti's friend Kavya about Aakruti being in danger.
 Kavya whilst being chased by Durva's goons goes to Simmba to file Aakruti's missing complaint.